hfritz34/prestige_native/README.md

 # prestige_native
 Prestige Native for IOS

 Prestige - A Music Social Media Revolution 🎵✨

-Prestige is a PWA that redefines how we experience, share, and connect over music.
+Prestige is an app that redefines how we experience, share, and connect over music.
 At its core, Prestige assigns a level of prestige based on the time you spend with your favorite albums, songs, and artists.
 Compete with friends, share your unique music journey, and use your listening habits as a conversation starter.

 🌟 Key Features: